 LASIK is an eye surgery that treats myopia, astigmatism, and presbyopia.
-LASIK is a well-researched and established procedure it has over 20 years of proven results.
-As compared to glasses and contact lenses which only provide temporary vision correction, LASIK is able to grant individuals 24/7 correction of vision.
+It is a well-researched and established procedure, the gold standard in vision correction, that has over 20 years of proven results.
+As compared to glasses and contact lenses which only provide temporary vision correction, it is able to grant individuals 24/7 correction of vision.

 *iLASIK is a newer LASIK method that is an improvement of traditional LASIK. iLASIK is the only LASIK method safe and accurate enough to be usesd for NASA Astronauts and US Navy SEALs.

-As the LASIK industry continues to develop, more and more LASIK treatment methods have entered the industry – TransPRK being one of them.
-So, what is the difference between TransPRK and LASIK?
+As the refractive surgery industry continues to develop, more and more treatment methods have been made available – TransPRK being one of them.
+So, what is the difference between the procedures?
 Which one is better?

 Step 1: Preparation of Cornea